mnagaso/workshop_scoped_2024_specfem3d_globe/README.md

 - `plot_kernel_slices_frontera.pvsm`: a paraview state file for plotting kernel slices.

 ## 0. About this example
 Some parts of this example are designed to run on the Frontera supercomputer at TACC.
+If you don't have access to Frontera, but have a docker installed on your local machine, you can run the notebook including forward and adjoint simulation with Specfem3D_globe on your local machine.
+Please follow the section [here](#run-the-notebook-on-your-local-machine) section.
-If you don't have access to Frontera, you can still run the notebook on your local machine to do a data processing and calculation adjoint source.
-For running this on your local machine, please follow the section [here](#run-the-notebook-on-your-local-machine) section.
+If you don't have access to Frontera or no docker installation on your machine, you can still run the notebook on your local machine to do a data processing and calculation adjoint source.
+For running this on your local machine, please follow the section [here](#run-the-notebook-on-your-local-machine-without-wave-simulation) section.

 ## 1. Log in to Frontera